reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 We can annotate each field to be a mock with the annotation of `@Mock`.
 Annotating them doesn't initialize them yet.
 To do so, we call `MockitoAnnotations.openMocks(this)` in the `@BeforeEach` section of our test.
 The annotated fields of the provided object are then initialized and ready to use, which is in our case is the class instance itself (`this`).
-We don't have to deal with boilerplate code anymore and are able to keep our unit tests neat and concise.
+We don't have to deal with boilerplate code anymore and can keep our unit tests neat and concise.

 ### Using JUnit Jupiter's `MockitoExtension`